paul-sheridan/hgt-tfidf/README.md

 # A Hypergeometric Test Interpretation of a Common tf-idf Variant
-This repository contains computer code for reproducing the restuls described in the manuscript “A hypergeometric test interpretation of a common tf-idf variant.”
+This repository contains computer code for reproducing the results described in the manuscript “A hypergeometric test interpretation of a common tf-idf variant.”

 ## Initial Setup